Help Desk - Leaving the University recommendations for HR/Managers/IT Support/Collaborators

 Note: Account or data recovery is not guaranteed.

-1. Use shared repositories to store UW-Madison data (e.g., Office 365 Groups, G Suite Team Drives, Box Project Directories)
+1. Use shared repositories to store UW-Madison data (e.g., Microsoft 365 Groups, G Suite Shared drives, Box Project Directories)

 Reduce risk of losing access to shared files.